texnixe/footnotes/README.md

 # Usage <a id="Usage"></a>
+Just use the footnotes method on the field: `$page->text()->footnotes()`.
 Adding footnotes to your Kirbytext field is simple.
 Just type them inline in your post in square brackets like this:

 ```
 [1.
 This is a footnote.]